turingschool-examples/webpack-starter-kit/README.md

 Since code is separated into multiple files, you need to use the `import` and `export` syntax to share code across file.

 Here is a video that walks through some information about [import and export](https://www.youtube.com/watch?v=_3oSWwapPKQ).
 There are a lot of resources out there about `import` and `export`, and resources will sometimes call them `ES6 modules`.
+It's something you will see in React and beyond.

 ### HTML